-The cost of a heated driveway can range between $1,500 and $7,500, depending on the square footage of your driveway, the heated driveway system you install, and whether you’re installing into a new driveway or retrofitting an old driveway.
+The cost of a heated driveway is about $3,500, but the cost can range between $1,500 and $7,500, depending on the square footage of your driveway, the heated driveway system you install, how much driveway contractors in your area are charging and whether you’re installing it into a new driveway or retrofitting an old driveway.

 - Type of Heating Method

 - Manual vs. Automated Controls